Metak94/OCM/copia.md

 9. Map selectors and tournament organizers are NOT allowed to play, while referees and streamers can do so without problems.
 10. I hope there is a good atmosphere between all teams, the team or player who is toxic or disrespectful to any staff member (or any team) will be immediately disqualified from the tournament.

+### Match Instructions
+1. Each team is free to select up to one warm-up map.
+2. Each captain has to roll a number.
+Both teams can ban one beatmap to be selected from the pool starting from the loser of the roll.
+These beatmaps are not allowed to be picked by any team in the entire match.
+3. The winner of the roll has the first pick.
+4. Beatmap selection will alternate between each captain selecting a beatmap out of the map pool.
+5. **After a team reaches 3 points the opposition can ban again, like a comeback mechanic.**.
+6. On this second ban, the team can choose between ban another map or a player:
+   - Ban a player means that **one member of the enemy team cant play the next map**.
+7. In case of a tie, the tiebreaker map must be played.

+### Tournament Registration

+1. To register your team you has to go to the forum publication of the tournament (link above).
+2. Write down the team name and also the UTC time of each team's country. (if you can add the link of your profiles would be ideal).
+3. Remember that in order to be successfully accepted on the list, you have to make sure that you have not violated the rules of the osu! community in the last 12 months.
+4. Mapset selectors may not participate as a player in this tournament.
+5. The tournament will be played with 16 teams.

+Example:
+- Team Name :
+- Team image : Send it by discord in the corresponding section.(#💾team-images)
+- Captain : (Captain is a player)
+- Player 1 :
+- Player 2 :
+- Player 3 : (required due to player ban)
+- Player 4 : (The fourth player is optional)

 ### Stage Instructions

-1. The tournament will be played with 16 teams.
-2. The 4 teams with the best rank will be considered as Top Seed, the next 4 will be High Seed, then the next 4. will be Low Seed, to end the Unseed teams.
+1. The 4 teams with the best rank will be considered as Top Seed, the next 4 will be High Seed, then the next 4. will be Low Seed, to end the Unseed teams.
-3. The groups will be formed with one team of each seed.
+2. The groups will be formed with one team of each seed.
-4. Advance the first two teams of each group.
+3. Advance the first two teams of each group.
-5. Following stages are Double Elimination Stages.
+4. Following stages are Double Elimination Stages.
 This means that the winner moves to the next stage and the losing team gets moved to the Loser bracket.

 **Winning conditions:**
 - In Group Stage, you need to win 5 maps to win a match.
 (Best-of-9)